cvmfs-contrib/cvmfs-servermon/README.md

     will be in CRITICAL condition if the last successful garbage collection was more than 20 days ago.
 The limits can be changed in `/etc/cvmfsmon/api.conf`.
+5.  \"geo\" - verifies that the geo api on a stratum 1 successfully responds with a server order for a test case on one repository.

 The params are all optional.
 The currently supported params are: